Week 3: Solar photovoltaics

 PV power systems are also increasingly being used in areas connected to the grid.
 They’re usually mounted on roofs and can supply a significant proportion of the energy demand of houses, offices and non-domestic buildings.

 Larger grid connected PV arrays are also being installed on land set aside for the purpose particularly in locations with high direct solar radiation levels such as southern Europe.
-And as with the concentrating solar power or CSP plants we discussed in Week 2 concentration can be used with PV to reduce the number of panels required to produce a given level of power.
-And here to, tracking systems are required.
+And as with the concentrating solar power or CSP plants we discussed in Week 2, concentration can be used with PV to reduce the number of panels required to produce a given level of power.
+And here too, tracking systems are required.